 Therefore, a M.2 card is more sensitive.
-I will explain the reason M.2 SSDs overheat quickly, as well as the best tips on how to take care of them.
+We will explain why M.2 SSDs overheat quickly, as well as the best tips for taking care of them.
 For sure you will also become more attentive to your computer once you learn how to cool your M.2 SSD.

 After all, permanent damage is what I always want to avoid when teaching how to maintain a computer.

-The body of an M.2 SSD is almost as small as a RAM].
+The body of an M.2 SSD is almost as small as RAM.
 It powers up at a higher rate than SSDs despite the similarity to the build and internal parts of the two devices.

-Since a M.2 SSD is smaller than its predecessor, along with being small, heat is easily distributed throughout the device as it works for hours.
+Since a M.2 SSD is smaller than its predecessor and small, heat is easily distributed throughout the device as it works for hours.
 This quickly causes the card to overheat faster than hard drives.

-When I first bought an M.2 SSD as an upgrade for my old SSD, I almost got the device damaged after a week of using it without reconsidering the setup of my unit’s airflow.
+When one of our colleagues first bought an M.2 SSD as an upgrade to my old SSD, he almost got the device damaged after a week of using it without reconsidering the setup of the unit’s airflow.

-Because of this, I researched thoroughly until I could prevent the damage, plus make my computer’s airflow more optimized than before.
-Today, I will share everything I learned from that harsh lesson that I realized when handling this sensitive device.
+Because of this, we researched thoroughly until we could prevent the damage and make my computer’s airflow more optimized.
+Today, we will share everything we learned from that harsh lesson that we realized when handling this sensitive device.

-The M.2 SSD is known to easily overheat.
-Some even say that it can overheat faster than the classic hard drive if the enclosure lacks proper airflow.
+The M.2 SSD is known to overheat easily.
+Some even say it can overheat faster than the classic hard drive if the enclosure lacks proper airflow.
 Some may say that different factors cause this device to easily overheat.

-To make it easier for you to understand, I enumerated the known reasons why the M.2 SSD overheats.
-The following reasons are all based on my experience, and what people I know shared with me when they had an issue setting up their own M.2 SSD.
+To make it easier for you to understand, we enumerated the reasons why the M.2 SSD overheats.
+The following reasons are all based on our experience and what people I know shared with me when they had an issue setting up their own M.2 SSD.

 Here are the different reasons an M.2 SSD overheats, as well as ways to resolve the issues:

-It is dangerous to operate a computer that is an M.2 SSD, especially those with high-performance devices if it is inside a room with hot temperature or poor ventilation.
+Operating a computer that is an M.2 SSD is dangerous, especially those with high-performance devices if it is inside a room with hot temperature or poor ventilation.